Oil

-An oil is any nonpolar chemical substance that is composed primarily of hydrocarbons and is hydrophobic (does not mix with water) & lipophilic (mixes with other oils).
+Oil is any nonpolar chemical substance that is composed primarily of hydrocarbons and is hydrophobic (does not mix with water) and lipophilic (mixes with other oils).
 Oils are usually flammable and surface active.
 Most oils are unsaturated lipids that are liquid at room temperature.

 The general definition of oil includes classes of chemical compounds that may be otherwise unrelated in structure, properties, and uses.
 Oils may be animal, vegetable, or petrochemical in origin, and may be volatile or non-volatile.
 They are used for food (e.g., olive oil), fuel (e.g., heating oil), medical purposes (e.g., mineral oil), lubrication (e.g. motor oil), and the manufacture of many types of paints, plastics, and other materials.
 Specially prepared oils are used in some religious ceremonies and rituals as purifying agents.

 Etymology

 First attested in English 1176, the word oil comes from Old French oile, from Latin oleum, which in turn comes from the Greek ἔλαιον (elaion), "olive oil, oil" and that from ἐλαία (elaia), "olive tree", "olive fruit".
 The earliest attested forms of the word are the Mycenaean Greek 𐀁𐀨𐀺, e-ra-wo and 𐀁𐁉𐀺, e-rai-wo, written in the Linear B syllabic script.